Annual Report 2016/2017

 Steps are being taken to ensure that these policies are available to the general public through the Commission website and this work will be completed in the coming months.

-I wish to publically acknowledge the efforts of Greg McGuire, Stacey Newton, Tracey Beckwith, Antoni Grover, Lisa Pearson and Alice Ferro.
+I wish to publicly acknowledge the efforts of Greg McGuire, Tracey Roper, Stacey Newton, Lisa Pearson, Antoni Grover and Alice Ferro.
 It is their commitment and professionalism that ensures the smooth running of the Commission.
-Each of them made my task as Chairman extremely easy.
+Each of them made my task as Chair extremely easy.

 On behalf of the Commission, I would like to again thank the Hon.
-Mia Davies for her support of the Commission and would also like to personally commend all Commission members and support staff for their efforts in enforcing the Act during the year.
+Mick Murray for his support of the Commission and would also like to personally commend all Commission members and support staff for their efforts in enforcing the Act during the year.